bradmontgomery/bradmontgomery.github.io/bradmontgomery/content/blog/webucator-zip-map-and-lambda/index.md

 - tutorial
 - zip
 slug: webucator-zip-map-and-lambda
-description: <p>Recently, the fol...
+description: ''
-markup: html
+markup: md
 url: /blog/webucator-zip-map-and-lambda/
 aliases:
 - /blog/2015/08/30/webucator-zip-map-and-lambda/

 ---

-<p>Recently, the folks from Webucator, who have a <a href="https://www.webucator.com/programming/python.cfm">series of python tutorials</a> got in touch with me about one of my blog posts: <a href="https://bradmontgomery.net/blog/pythons-zip-map-and-lambda/">Python's zip, map, and lambda</a>.
-They wanted to turn that article into a tutorial video.</p>
+Recently, the folks from Webucator, who have a [series of python tutorials](https://www.webucator.com/programming/python.cfm) got in touch with me about one of my blog posts: [Python's zip, map, and lambda](https://bradmontgomery.net/blog/pythons-zip-map-and-lambda/).
+They wanted to turn that article into a tutorial video.

-<iframe width="640" height="360" src="https://www.youtube.com/embed/4yeFn8T3sTg" frameborder="0" allowfullscreen></iframe>

-<p>I thought that sounded like a pretty cool idea, so if you're into video tutorials, give this a view.
-And check out some of their other tutorials as well.</p>
+I thought that sounded like a pretty cool idea, so if you're into video tutorials, give this a view.
+And check out some of their other tutorials as well.